Journal entry for Interest on Drawings is to record the interest income.

 We got more.

 Generally, payment for the Interest on drawings will not be in cash immediately.
-But in some rare scenarios, partners agree to repay the drawings and interest amount before the year end.
+But in some rare scenarios, partners agree to repay the drawings and interest amount before the end of the year.

 Recording of Interest Receivable on Drawings: